A Caribbean Mystery: Plot

-At night, Miss Marple is woken by the sounds of a search party.
-She is told that Tim woke up to find his wife missing.
+At night, Miss Marple is woken by the sounds of a search party and is told that Tim had woken to find his wife missing.
 They find what seems to be her body in a creek, but it turns out to be Lucky; the two women resemble one another.
-Miss Marple abruptly realises who the Major saw that night when he recognised the person in the snapshot as someone on the island.
-She wakes Mr Rafiel and Jackson, calling herself Nemesis, and they go to the Kendals' house.
+Miss Marple has a revelation.
+She wakes Mr Rafiel and Jackson, calling herself Nemesis, and together they go to the Kendals' house.
 There they find Tim offering Molly a drink.
-Miss Marple tells Jackson to take the glass away and says there is a deadly narcotic in it.
-While Jackson holds Tim down, she explains that Tim is the wife killer recognised by Major Palgrave.
+Miss Marple warns there is a deadly drug in it, and that Tim is the killer.